Department of Psychology

 What are disorders of the mind?
 What are some of the theoretical and practical issues surrounding the identification, classification, and treatment of such disorders?
 What do mental disorders have to teach us about the typically-functioning mind?
 This seminar course will address these and other questions within biological, psychological, and sociocultural perspectives to attempt to understand the current and historical paradigms that have influenced our perception of what it means for the mind to be "disordered."
 Included will be discussion of behavioral, emotional, cognitive, and developmental disorders.

-Instructor(s): K. Ledoux Terms Offered: Spring
+Instructor(s): K. Ledoux Terms Offered: Autumn

 Equivalent Course(s): PSYC 23660